Available as major (B.S. degree) and minors in social sciences teaching and history teaching

 American Studies Program (ASP) semester in Washington, D.C., helps you connect biblical faith with public life and vocation.
 Many internship opportunities are available with government departments and leaders, nonprofit organizations.
 Focus on domestic or foreign policy.

 Study abroad.
 Gain that understanding of who you that you find only when you plant your feet in someone else’s backyard.
 Find a different perspective.
 Gain a new understanding of the strengths and weaknesses of Western civilizations.
 Immerse yourself in life at a different level of economic activity.
 Become a different kind of Christian leader because of your experiences.

 Kappa Delta Pi, an international honor society in education, was established in 1911.
 This group exists for the purpose of promoting professionalism and excellence in teachers, and to recognize outstanding contributions in the field of education.
 Each year, 80 students are inducted into the Nu Beta Chapter at Olivet, which was chartered in 1973.
 Juniors and seniors with a minimum grade point average of 3.3 who are majoring in various fields of education are eligible.

 “Let my teaching fall like rain and my words descend like dew, like showers on new grass, like abundant rain on tender plants” (Deuteronomy 32:2).

 then a career as a social sciences teacher may be right for you.

 For more informationThis is a brief overview of what this program offers.
-For more detailed information about procedures and requirements, go to the School of Education website or the online catalog.Social Science Education is part of the Department of History and Political Science within the College of Arts and Sciences and the School of Education.
+For more detailed information about procedures and requirements, go to the online catalog.Social Science Education is part of the Department of History and Political Science within the College of Arts and Sciences and the School of Education.